evennia/evennia/docs/source/Contribs/XYZGrid.md

    command line.
 It will also make the `xyz_room` and `xyz_exit` prototypes available for use as prototype-parents when spawning the grid.
 3. Run `evennia xyzgrid help` for available options.
+4. (Optional): By default, the xyzgrid will only spawn module-based [prototypes](Prototypes).
+This is an optimization and usually makes sense since the grid is entirely defined outside the game anyway.
+If you want to also make use of in-game (db-) created prototypes, add `XYZGRID_USE_DB_PROTOTYPES = True` to settings.

 ## Overview